benroberts999/ampsci/doc/compilation.md

 * May also need LAPACK/BLAS libraries: `sudo apt-get install libatlas-base-dev liblapack-dev libblas-dev`
 * Install the compiler: `sudo apt-get install g++` and/or `sudo apt-get install clang++`
 * Then compile by running `make` from the ampsci directory
-* To use with openMP (for parallelisation) with clang++, you might have to also install clangs openmp libraries: `sudo apt install libomp5` (and/or perhaps `sudo apt install libomp-dev`)
+* To use with openMP (for parallelisation) with clang++, you might have to also install clang openmp libraries: `sudo apt install libomp5` (and/or perhaps `sudo apt install libomp-dev`)

 ## Compilation: MacOS (intel chip)